bobmonsour/faustotasca/src/pages/san-diego.md

 'Interior photograph, -by Fitch Photography of San Diego, 1925') }}

-The construction of the church began on August 17, 1923 and was completed in time for the church to be blessed on Christmas Eve 1923.
+The construction of the church began on August 17, 1923 and most of the work was completed in time for the church to be blessed on Christmas Eve 1923.

 Fausto Tasca won the commission to decorate the entire interior of the church.
 His plan was ambitious.
 It included two huge murals, several ceiling medallions, and grisailles of cherubs and angels.
 It also included the design and execution of all the stained glass windows in the church.
 To honor Father Rabagliati, Fausto Tasca included a portrait of him, together with a miniature of <a href="https://www.olrsd.org/" target="_blank">Our Lady of the Rosary</a>, in the Last Judgement mural installed on the rear wall of the Church.
 In spite of the enormous amount of work needed to complete the decoration of the church, Fausto completed all the work in time for the church dedication on November 15, 1925 — in under two years.